-\end{remark} \begin{remark} Consider the case that $\sigma$ and $b$ are independent of $\alpha$ and $\beta$.
-Let $d =1$, $c>0$, and $D=(-1,1)$.
+which is the right-hand side of \eqref{5.22.2}. \end{remark} \begin{remark} Consider the case that $\sigma$ and $b$ are independent of $\alpha$ and $\beta$.
+Let $d =1$, $c>0$ and $D=(-1,1)$.
 Assume that $a=a_{0}+\delta_{0}$, where $a_{0}\geq0$.
 In that case, as it follows from the arguments in Remarks \ref{remark 5.21.1} and \ref{remark 5.21.01}, we do not need to assume that $\sigma'$ is continuous.
-We still assume that $a$, $b'$, and $c$ are continuous.
-Then by Remark \ref{remark 5.21.1} Assumption \ref{assumption 5.29.2} is satisfied with $\mu$ depending on $\delta_{0}$ among other things.
+We still assume that $a$, $b'$ and $c$ are continuous.
+Then by Remark~\ref{remark 5.21.1} Assumption~\ref{assumption 5.29.2} is satisfied with $\mu$ depending on $\delta_{0}$, among other things.

 However, assume additionally that at every point $x\in[-2,2]$ where

 we have